Ever thought about how to learn Korean fast and wondered if there was an easy way to get started quickly?

 See the chart below:

 All you need to do is memorize these few verb conjugations, and you get access to many many more sentences as you add new verbs to your vocabulary!
 It helps open up the language and express any idea very quickly.
+Add these conjugations to your flash cards so you can learn them even more quickly.

 This document helps you get started using a few basic verbs and conjugations.
 As you progress with your Korean, you can learn the rules for these conjugations, but even before then you can begin to see patterns.